jimorie/thronescli/README.md

 [Thronesdb.com](http://thronesdb.com/) is a great web site, but sometimes it's just nice to do things from the command line.

 Thrones CLI also has the ability produce card count breakdowns based on a selected field, with the --count option.
-(That is the only feature advantage, though.)

 Install
 -------